About The CSP Annual Call

-The DOE JGI has produced several “flagship plant genomes” including sorghum, Brachypodium, and Physcomitrella and is developing genomes for emerging flagship plant species including switchgrass and Miscanthus.
-These species are of special interest as potential biofuel feedstocks or as comparators that provide insight into feedstock evolution and phenotype, and projects that directly relate to these genomes are encouraged.
+The DOE JGI has produced several “flagship plant genomes” including Brachypodium, sorghum, Setaria, switchgrass, miscanthus, and poplar.
+These taxa are of special interest as potential biofuel feedstocks or as comparators that provide insight into feedstock evolution and phenotype, and projects that directly relate to these genomes are encouraged.
 For all plant proposals, priority will be given to multi-organism proposals that 1) seek to compare among plants and/or analyze plant-microbiome interactions, and/or 2) are of a large, collaborative nature with multiple participating investigators.
 Projects of interest may fall into one of the following four categories:

-a) Gene Atlas and ENCODE-like projects – The DOE JGI is currently committed to sequencing flagship plant transcriptomes under a variety of experimental conditions for different plant tissues and developmental stages.
+a) Gene Atlas and ENCODE-like projects – The DOE JGI is currently committed to sequencing flagship plant transcriptomes under a variety of experimental conditions with an emphasis on plant stress response.
 New proposals are encouraged that expand the experimental conditions or plants to be studied and extend functional studies beyond straightforward transcriptomics.
-This includes proposals aimed at the generation of genome-wide annotation of gene regulatory sequences, similar to the NIH-funded ENCODE encyclopedia of DNA elements in the human genome (See core capabilities below for available assays).
+This includes proposals aimed at the generation of genome-wide annotation of gene regulatory sequences or other DNA functional elements, similar to the NIH-funded ENCODE encyclopedia of DNA elements in the human genome (See core capabilities below for available assays).

 b) Large-scale germplasm resequencing – We invite germplasm resequencing projects aimed at 1) understanding natural population structure of the genus/species, 2) creating a foundation for large scale GWAS projects for gene discovery, or 3) developing pan and core genomes to determine a complete picture of gene content within the genus/species.
-Studies must target mission relevant plants with existing high quality genomes.
+Studies must target mission-relevant plants with existing high quality genome sequences.

 c) High quality or comparative grade de novo genomes – We invite proposals for whole genome sequencing of species that can be used for comparative genomics studies with the DOE JGI flagship species.
 Proposals should justify the relevance as comparators, including enabling the identification of conserved and selected DNA elements and increasing our ability to infer gene function across plant phylogenetic space.
-Requests for high quality genomes must clearly indicate the size of the user community and what BER mission related science will be enabled above and beyond what could be accomplished with a comparative grade draft.
+Requests for high quality genomes must clearly indicate the size of the existing and potential future user communities and what BER mission-related science will be enabled above and beyond what could be accomplished with a comparative grade draft.

 d) Plant microbiomes – We encourage projects to study the microbiomes of BER mission relevant plants.
 Proposals aimed at characterizing secondary metabolite biosynthetic pathways in plants and/or associated microbes are specifically encouraged, as are hypothesis-driven projects deciphering functional and phylogenetic changes of natural or synthetic communities upon manipulation of the host and/or host environment.
-We encourage proposal submitters to consider using KBase to model these interactions.
+JGI has established exometabolomic workflows that can be used to characterize root exudates and infer metabolite exchange in the rhizosphere (see Section III).
+We encourage proposal submitters to consider using the DOE Systems Biology Knowledgebase (KBase) to model these interactions.

 A key focus for DOE JGI is understanding the mutualistic, competitive or antagonistic interactions among microorganisms, macroorganisms, and viruses.
 Projects that could address this focus include:

-Bacteria, archaea, fungi and algae are important consumers and producers of greenhouse gases in the environment.
+Bacteria, archaea, fungi and algae are important participants in earth’s biogeochemical cycles.
 While a nascent understanding of nutrient cycling in marine environments exists, our understanding of these complex processes in natural terrestrial environments has lagged behind.
 Proposals are encouraged that will provide insight into microbial activities controlling global cycles of carbon, nitrogen, phosphorus, and sulfur from a broad range of terrestrial and coastal environments (including terrestrial-aquatic interfaces such as peat bogs, marshes, and hyporheic zones).
-In addition, developing multi-omics datasets to enable modeling of regulatory and metabolic processing of these elements in model microbes and microbial systems is encouraged
+In addition, developing multi-omics datasets to enable modeling of regulatory and metabolic processing of these elements in model microbes and microbial systems is encouraged.

-Algae are important primary producers with tremendous diversity, long evolutionary history, and huge potential for DOE science and applications.
-Significant and rapid advances in the fundamental knowledge of algal biology, the entire biomass-to-bioenergy supply chain, and algal cultivation strategies are dependent on ecological, genetic and biochemical information which is currently lacking.
-Proposals are encouraged that will expand genomic knowledge across algal diversity, that will build fundamental knowledge of algal metabolism and physiology, and which will provide insights into algal associations with other microbes.
+Algae are important primary producers with tremendous diversity, long evolutionary history, and exceptional potential for DOE science and applications.
+Significant and rapid advances in the fundamental knowledge of algal biology, the entire biomass-to-bioenergy supply chain, and algal cultivation strategies are dependent on genetic, biochemical and phenotypic information which is currently lacking.
+Proposals are encouraged that will expand genomic knowledge across algal diversity, that will build fundamental knowledge of algal metabolism and physiology, and which will provide insights into algal associations with other microbes and viruses.

-CSP projects are expected to generate publicly available data that will answer important questions relevant to the target organism or environment as well as providing the substrate for broader use by the DOE research community.
+CSP projects are expected to generate publicly available data that will answer important questions relevant to the target organism or environment as well as provide a substrate for broader use by the DOE research community.
 CSP projects have historically provided a means for user communities to assemble and interact in collaborative ways.
-Proposals are encouraged that involve some or all of the following features: 1) a scale and complexity that exceeds the capacity of a single lab, 2) engaging a large group of collaborators, 3) requiring DOE JGI capabilities that reach beyond genome sequencing, 4) generating data of high value to the scientific community, and 5) plans to analyze and distribute data and results through the DOE Systems Biology Knowledgebase (KBase).
+Proposals are encouraged that involve some or all of the following features: 1) a scale and complexity that exceeds the capacity of a single lab, 2) engaging a large group of collaborators, 3) requiring DOE JGI capabilities that reach beyond genome sequencing, 4) generating data of high value to the scientific community, and 5) plans to analyze and distribute data and results through KBase.

 Requests for Pacific Biosciences long read sequencing are capped at 25 Gbp, while requests of up to 50-100 Gbp will be considered for multi-PI projects of high value to the scientific community.

 The DOE JGI provides extensive data analysis pipelines.
 Applicants should present a plan for all data analysis that may be required beyond these standard pipelines.
-Users are encouraged to consider how KBase may be used or extended to meet these needs.
+Users are encouraged to consider and describe in their proposal how KBase may be used or extended to meet these needs.

 DOE JGI Capabilities

+All proposals should justify why JGI capabilities are critical to success.
 The DOE JGI employs an evolving suite of sequencing platforms, currently comprised of short read Illumina as well as single molecule long-read Pacific Biosciences technology.
 The capabilities available for this call are listed below.
 While individual proposals may draw from one or more of these capabilities as needed to fulfill project goals, within the overall cap, the final scope is ultimately at the discretion of the DOE JGI.
-Successful projects frequently utilize a combination of capabilities:
+Successful projects frequently utilize a combination of capabilities.